-This page looks at some of the key criteria that you can use to evaluate the academic quality of information sources and includes an activity which allows you to try and apply the criteria in practice.
+Discover some of the key criteria that you can use to evaluate the academic quality of information sources.

 There are a number of different criteria and models that you can use to evaluate information sources.
 This tutorial will focus on the CRAAP test, one such model that you can apply.
 The CRAAP test consists of five main criteria that you can use to judge the academic quality of information: